AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript.md

 labeled records not already reviewed in the precedent tasks and the possible increment compared to the previous P task.
-The Positive column has different meaning for the type of task: for the P tasks is the number positevely labeled records followed by the number of new positives not previously reviewed, if any; for the R task, the cumulative number of positive and its increment, if any.
-The same interpretation stands for the Negative column, albeit increments are not shown for the R task, since the negative predictions are not reviewed.
+The Positive column has different meaning for the type of task: for the P tasks is the number of positevely labeled records followed by the number of new positives not previously reviewed, if any; for the R task, the cumulative number of positive and its increment, if any.
+The same interpretation stands for the Negative column, albeit increments are not shown for the R tasks, since the negative predictions are not reviewed.
 All values are also shown as percentege over total of records available when the task was performed.